In a Nutshell:

 However, they also get into the soil (and water) through industrial activities (like mining, smelting, and manufacturing), agricultural practices (like the use of certain fertilizers and pesticides as well as irrigation with contaminated water), and atmospheric deposition (again, from industrial emissions).

 Therefore, the levels that exist in our environment now are generally much higher than what occurs naturally.
-This is one of the reasons why we now have a problem with high levels of heavy metals not just in chocolate, but also in other types of crops, like sweet potatoes and carrots.
+This is one of the reasons why we now have a problem with high levels of heavy metals not just in chocolate, but also in other types of crops, like sweet potatoes, carrots, and more.

 That said, as Consumer Reports points out, there are other ways that lead gets into chocolate as well.
 The 2022 investigation I mentioned from the As You Sow settlement found that the levels of lead in cacao were actually quite low right after harvesting.
 But then they went back up as they dried in the sun for days, collecting contaminated dust and dirt.